-Lately I’ve been dealing with low back pain due to a chronic sacro-iliac pathology and my yoga teacher has been teaching me how to breathe.
-Acupuncture treatments have helped, but by learning how to breathe into my lower back, into my kidneys believe it or not, I’m better able to activate my transverse abdominis muscles.
-I’m able to strengthen my antagonist core muscles, which take pressure off of my spine and release the excess nitric oxide that perpetuates my local inflammation.
+Last year I was dealing with low back pain due to a chronic sacro-iliac pathology and my yoga teacher has been teaching me how to breathe.
+Acupuncture treatments help, but by learning how to breathe into my lower back, into my kidneys believe it or not, I’m better able to activate my transverse abdominis.
+I’m able to engage antagonist core muscles, which take pressure off of my spine and release the excess nitric oxide that perpetuates my inflammation.

 For the past month my yoga has looked geriatric.
 I do less than everyone in the class and I move slower, but I think for the first time in my life I’m moving properly.
 I’m breathing mindfully, maintaining a focus at my core, which was actually the intention of yoga at its inception in India, before America got our hands on it and turned it into fitness class.

 What better time to finally learn how to breathe than in the midst of an upper respiratory pandemic, in the fall?
 In Chinese Medicine the autumn season corresponds with the metal element, which corresponds with the emotion of grief and the lungs.
 To balance this there is no commodity more valuable than the breath… and yet it is free.